EmoInfer/EmoInfer/README.md

 # Functionality and Use

 **Facial Action Unit Extraction:** _EmoInfer_ provides options of using binary or continuous facial action unit extraction in the app, and one can toggle the hyperparameters.
-* To incorporate action units 53 (head up) and 54 (head down), the head pose threshold for pitch can set (i.e., the rotation in radians around the X axis; 1 radian = 57.3 deg).
+* To incorporate action units 53 (head up) and 54 (head down), the head pose threshold for pitch can be set (i.e., the rotation in radians around the X axis; 1 radian = 57.3 deg).
-* To incorporate action units 55 (head tilt left) and 56 (head tilt right), the head pose threshold for roll can set (i.e., the rotation in radians around the Z axis; 1 radian = 57.3 deg).
+* To incorporate action units 55 (head tilt left) and 56 (head tilt right), the head pose threshold for roll can be set (i.e., the rotation in radians around the Z axis; 1 radian = 57.3 deg).
 * For continuous facial action units, a cutoff intensity above which a facial action unit is considered active needs to be specified (on a scale of 1 to 5).
 * Facial action units detected in the uploaded video(s) are saved per frame in a file called _'{filename}.csv'_ in the _'{HEAD}/processed'_ folder.